neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/js-conditions-and-booleans.md

 <details>
 <summary>🫣 This is an advanced topic and not important for the challenges.
 Click to expand if you're curious.</summary>

-Assume you want to check if a varaible has a useful value for us to work with. `if(variable)` does in fact not check if `variable` is defined but rather if it is truthy.
+Assume you want to check if a variable has a useful value for us to work with. `if(variable)` does in fact not check if `variable` is defined but rather if it is truthy.
 Take a look at these
 examples: